COVID-19 vaccination in Canada: an educational series for primary care professionals

-There are four e-modules available covering why we need the vaccine, the safety and efficacy of mRNA vaccines, the safety and efficacy of viral vector vaccines, plans for vaccine rollout and how to build vaccine confidence among patients, and emerging issues.
+Five modules cover why we need the vaccine, the safety and efficacy of mRNA vaccines, the safety and efficacy of viral vector vaccines, plans for vaccine rollout and how to build vaccine confidence among patients, and emerging issues.
 New and revised content was added on May 17th, 2021, particularly in chapters relating to viral vector vaccines, improving equity, variants of concern, dosing intervals, and VITT.

 The modules are interactive and include references, practical resources and reflective questions to help consolidate learning.
 They also include short videos from the COVID-19 Community of Practice for Family Physicians.